InitRoot/BurpJSLinkFinder/README.md

 For use with the professional version of Burp Suite.
 Ensure you have JPython loaded and setup before installing.

-You can modify the exclusion list by updating the strings on line 33.
+You can modify the exclusion list by updating the strings on line 50.
 Currently any strings that include the included words will not be analysed.

 ```
 # Needed params

-JSExclusionList = ['jquery', 'google-analytics','gpt.js']
+JSExclusionList = ['jquery', 'google-analytics','gpt.js','modernizr','gtm','fbevents']

 ```

 ## Usage

-Once you've loaded the plugin there is some things to consider.
-Burp performs threading on passive scanning by itself.
-This can be controlled by looking at the Scanner options.
-For quick scanning I make use of the following settings with this plugin:

-Scanner --> Live Scanning
- - Live Active Scanning : Disabled
- - Live Passive Scanning : Use suite scope

- As with ALL the burp scanner items, you have to give it a minute or so to work through the data.
-You shouldn't be waiting several minutes for a result tho.

- If the links have been excluded monitor the OUTPUT of the extension under the Extender options to verify.
+Instructions based on the most recent versions of Burp.
+The following configurations are advised:
+- Set target scope under Target --> Scope --> Advance scope --> Keyword
+- Set scanners to only scan scoped items e.g. Dashboard --> Live scanner and Live audit set URL Scope to Suite Scope

 ##  Screenshot
 ![](https://i.imgur.com/KnmJrp1.gif)